the process or a period of changing from one state or condition to another.

 It was late August, just a few weeks before I returned to college for my senior year, and I remember telling my mom, “Okay.
 It’s time.
 Just cut all the straight ends, even if I’m gonna look like I have a pixie cut.”
 She asked me if I was sure and with no hesitation, I handed her the scissors.
 Literally seconds after she cut my hair, it bounced back!
 Like for real.
-I was shocked and relieved because for a moment I also thought my hair was gonna punk me and be like, “psych!
+I was shocked and relieved because for a moment I also thought my hair was going to punk me and say, “Psych!
 I ain’t gonna curl for you anymore!”
 But it behaved, and that’s when I knew I did the best thing a person with damaged hair could do.

 A lot of people who begin to transition often find themselves taking a step back in the process because they feel their hair is too short and don’t know how to style it.
 They then begin to add heat to it again, and boom- they find themselves upset because they have to start all over again.

-Life is all about taking Ls- it’s about how you bounce back that matters.
-Fortunately, this “L” can only last a few months and can even be turned into a W if you let go of that damn flat iron!!!!!
+Life is all about taking loses- it’s about how you bounce back that matters.
+Fortunately, this loss can only last a few months and can even be turned into a win if you let go of the cursed flat iron!

 When I add heat to my hair I always use thermal spray to protect it from the heat and I get rollers done and get in the hair dryer.
 I then use a blower to straighten out my roots.
 Just writing about it makes me relive all the fire I went through- seriously.